unitymakesus/resources/docs/docs-new/setup/1-new-project.md

   * Email: admin@unitymakes.us

 ## Create Git Repo
-Create a new repository in Unity's GitHub organization: https://github.com/organizations/unitymakesus/repositories/new
+Create a new repository in Unity's [GitHub](https://github.com/organizations/unitymakesus/repositories/new)

 **Repo name should be the url sitename without .test**